Van Gogh Museum – Virtual Tour

 “Almond Blossoms” by Vincent van Gogh is a composition that is unlike any other in Van Gogh’s paintings.
 The branches of the almond tree seem to float against the blue sky and fill the composition.

 This cropped view of the almond branches with dark lines outlines brings to mind the whole almond tree.
 Van Gogh, much admired this quality in Japanese floral studies in which they depict a portion of the flowering in space, seemed to represent the whole.

 Van Gogh used the term Japonaiserie to express this influence.
 He had collected hundreds of Japanese prints, and Van Gogh integrated some of the technical aspects of ukiyo-e into his work.

 This painting’s bright color is reflective of the pictures he made in Arles and the transformational influence that Van Gogh had on the still life genre.
 These works reflect the impact of Impressionism and Japanese woodcuts.

-“The Yellow House” by Vincent van Gogh depicts the building and surrounds where Van Gogh rented four rooms in May 1888.
+“The Yellow House” by Vincent van Gogh depicts the building and surroundings where Van Gogh rented four rooms in May 1888.

 Van Gogh rented two large rooms on the ground floor, one which served as his workshop and the other as the kitchen.

 He also occupied two smaller rooms on the first floor, which acted as bedrooms facing Place Lamartine.